zhliau/fika-headless-docker/README.md

 ```

 # Running
 I've only tested this on my linux host (arch kernel 6.9.8).
-No guarantees this will work on Windows.
+I'm pretty sure this won't work on Windows.
+Also only tested with SPT 3.8.3 and the Fika headless-3.8.3 branch.

 1. Create a profile that the dedicated client will login as.
 Copy its profileID and set it aside.
    You can find the profiles in the server `user/profiles` directory.
 The profileID is the filename of the profile, excluding the `.json` extension